 Carmen Hering, D.O.

 Dr. Hering is a California licensed physician and surgeon board-certified in Osteopathic Manipulative Medicine and Neuromusculoskeletal Medicine and certified in Anthroposophic Medicine.
 She received her undergraduate degree from St. John’s College, majoring in physics and philosophy, and her medical training from Touro University, College of Osteopathic Medicine in California.
+She completed her residency at St. Barnabas Hospital in NYC, where she applied traditional osteopathy in a hospital setting.

 In private practice in Albany, CA since 2006, Dr. Hering treats patients of all ages for acute and chronic illness and injury.
 She has a special commitment to child health, working with children with birth injuries and developmental challenges.
 Using osteopathy, anthroposophic medicine and therapies and conventional medicine when needed, Dr. Hering is continually astounded by her patients’ ability to overcome illness and expand their abilities.